HCCH INTERNSHIP PROGRAMME

 A transcript of academic records refers to documentation of a student's permanent academic record, which usually means all courses taken, all grades received, all honours received, and degrees conferred to a student.

-The HCCH internship programme is open to candidates of all ages.
-However, given the type of work involved, the internship programme is primarily targeted towards current law students and recent law graduates.
+The HCCH internship programme is open to applicants of all ages.
+However, given the type of work involved, the internship programme is primarily targeted at current law students and recent law graduates.

-The HCCH internship programme is open to candidates of all nationalities.
+The HCCH internship programme is open to applicants of all nationalities.
 It is not required that applicants be a national of an HCCH Member.

 All documentation should be submitted in English, French, or Spanish (with the exception of the transcript of academic records which can be in its original language).